EKE‑Electronics Celebrates 40 Years in Rail

 Applying Factory Automation

-In the mid-1980s, the EKE Group expanded with a new business unit through the acquisition of KLT Electronics, which became EKE-Electronics.
+The EKE Group expanded in the mid-1980s with the acquisition of KLT Electronics.
+This new business unit became EKE-Electronics.
 The decision to invest in high technology was hardly a surprise.
-Bertel Ekengren, who had studied engineering at university, once remarked that electronics had always been his lifelong public passion.
+Bertel Ekengren once remarked that electronics had always been his lifelong public passion.

-A turning point came in 1987, when EKE-Electronics collaborated with the Finnish railway operator VR to trial the EKENET local area network on passenger trains.
-EKENET, developed by EKE-Automation, was a data transmission system that allowed process equipment to operate as one integrated unit.
+A turning point came in 1987 when EKE-Electronics collaborated with the Finnish railway operator VR to trial the EKENET local area network on passenger trains.
+EKENET was a data transmission system that allowed process equipment to operate as one integrated unit.

-VR proposed a live test at Helsinki’s Pasila railway yard, observed by distinguished representatives from European railway companies.
+VR proposed a live test at Helsinki’s Pasila railway yard.
+The test was observed by distinguished representatives from European railway companies.
 The aim was to see whether a signal could be transmitted over the operator’s unreliable, interference-prone cable across 22 carriages.
 When the equipment was connected and the power switched on, everything worked.
 The data bus functioned perfectly.

-The successful test set in motion the development of the EKE‑Trainnet® train control and management system (TCMS) and established the collaborative, customer‑driven way of working that continues to define EKE-Electronics today.
+The successful test set in motion the development of the EKE‑Trainnet® Train Control and Management System (TCMS).
+It established the collaborative, customer‑driven way of working that continues to define EKE-Electronics today.

 From EKE’s Train Bus to a Global Standard

-The system monitored technical functions from locomotives to brakes and alerted both the driver and the depot at the first signs of wear or faults, enabling quick repairs and keeping trains in service.
+The system monitored technical functions from locomotives to brakes.
+It alerted both the driver and the depot at the first signs of wear or faults, enabling quick repairs and keeping trains in service.
 It also centralised control of heating, air conditioning, lighting, and passenger services such as electronic displays and announcements.

 A VR representative at the time described it as “one of the world’s finest train systems.”
 That achievement helped establish EKE-Electronics’ train network as the foundation for a global standard.